nickbesp/nickbesp/README.md

 ### ✌ About me

-👨‍🎓 I'm a student, I'm studying in 146 school and I'm 16 y.o.\
+👨‍🎓 I'm a student, I'm studying in 146 school in Perm and I'm 16 y.o.\
 👀 I’m interested in IT and basketball\
 🌱 I’m currently learning Python and more about Web\
 📫 Text me here <nikitabesp85@gmail.com> or in the other social networks below\